Ontotext-AD/ontorefine-cli/commands/apply.md

 Parameters:
       OPERATIONS    The file with the operations that should be applied to the project.
-The file should be a JSON file.
+The file should contain JSON.
       PROJECT       The identifier of the project to which the transformation operations will be applied.